Transportation for Veterans

 The Volunteer Transportation Network provides free van rides to and from Michael E. DeBakey Department of Veterans Affairs Medical Center in Houston to Veterans who don’t have other transportation options.
 Find out how to schedule a van ride.

 These vans transport Veterans throughout Texas.
 Each month, between 1,500 and 1,700 Veterans receive VTN transportation.

 Arrange a ride with the Volunteer Transportation Network

-If you’d like to find out more about VTN availability in your area, contact the Voluntary Service Office.
+If you’d like to find out more about VTN availability in your area, contact the Civic Engagement Office.